Camping under a tree doesn’t sound like such a bad idea, right?

-You could argue that the shade is worth it, but would you believe me if I said that camping under a tree actually annoys you more than it benefits you?
+You could argue that the shade is worth the risk, but what if I told you that camping under a tree annoys you more than it benefits you?

 In this post, we’ll look at the disadvantages and dangers of camping under a tree.
 By the end, you’ll understand why camping under a tree should be avoided unless you have no other option.